PCB Drilling Machines Guide: Technology, Types, and Modern Applications

 • NC drill data

-Here is a simplified comparison table of drilling technologies:
+Below is a simplified comparison of commonly used drilling technologies:

 Technology TypeHole Size RangeSpeed LevelTypical Use Case